2022 Petaluma Minimum Wage

 - Adds an annual cost of living adjustment (COLA) based on regional consumer price index.

 The ordinance establishes a local minimum wage.
 When calculating wages for hours worked within the Petaluma city limits, employers must use the Petaluma local minimum wage, instead of the state wage, unless they or their employees are exempted by law.

 Who is Covered?

-The ordinance does not apply to Federal, State, or County agencies, including school districts.
+The ordinance does not apply to Federal, State, or County agencies.
 It also does not apply to work done outside the Petaluma City limits or to time an employee spends travelling through the city to get to another destination.

-What wage is used for employees covered by State Wage Orders?
+What wage is used for exempt employees or other special types of employees covered by State Wage Orders?